-A twist on the classic, this Warm Rapini and Artichoke Cheese Dip features rapini, artichoke hearts and French-Canadian OKA Cheese.
+Looking for a healthy artichoke dip?
+This Warm Rapini and Artichoke Cheese Dip is a lighter version of the classic, featuring rapini, artichoke hearts and French-Canadian OKA Cheese.
 It also has a secret ingredient that makes it 2/3 lighter than that other dip!

 This post is sponsored by Andy Boy.
 As always, all opinions are my own.
 Thanks for supporting companies that support Seasons and Suppers!

 This delicious dip is full of great flavours, starting with wonderful rapini.
 The rapini brings wonderful flavour to this dish and by using mostly leaves, the nutty flavour of the rapini prevails.
 Rapini is in season now and is a great source of vitamins A, C and K, as well as potassium, calcium and iron.